 To succeed in today’s stock market, one must have access to new information that can move the markets higher or lower.
 At the same time, getting such price sensitive information in time is also important to stay ahead of others.
 In the last 10-years, we have seen massive explosion in the amount of information that is available on the internet.
 However, the huge amount of information is making it increasingly difficult for traders and investors to find price sensitive news in time.

 In this scenario, if you have a system to swiftly mine the big data and filter noise from information, then you can find and exploit opportunities.
 Previously, such intelligent systems were mainly available to large institutions and big investors.
-Even today, they are the first one to react on any news item.
-On the other hand, lack of access to such system puts most of the retail traders and investors at a disadvantage.
-In most cases, they are the last person to react on new updates in the market.
-As a consequence, they are losing out on new opportunities to trade.
+Read the rest of this entry »

 The age-old battle of between fundamental and technical analysis will always continue.
 Both methods of analyzing a stock are powerful and have their own strengths and weaknesses.
 However, in the stock market, prices are largely driven by the new information.
 The market participants assess the new information and analyse its potential positive or negative impact on the stock.
 Based on their perception of new information, they take buy or sell positions in the market.

 Making money in the stock market starts with finding a fundamentally strong company.
 Searching for a good company from thousands of listed companies is a challenging task.
 The huge amount of data on the internet doesn’t make things any easier.
 Moreover, segregating actionable information from huge stacks of data is also difficult.
 Read the rest of this entry »